 This percentage varies depending on how complex your case is, state laws, and the legal market in your area.
-A good rule of thumb is your lawyer will earn 33% of your final settlement.
+Industry standards range from 33% to 40% across California and other states.

 This may sound like a lot, but an excellent lawyer will always try to earn you more money than what you’ll pay.
 If you compare what you would have received with no representation, you’ll see why the cost to hire a car accident lawyer is worth it.

 Are There Hidden Fees?